 Chia Seeds and Flaxseeds.

 Adding chia and flaxseeds into your child’s diet is a great way to boost both fibre intake as they contain both soluble and insoluble fibre.
 When chia and flaxseeds come into contact with water they forms a gel.
 In the gut this can help to bulk and soften stools which make them easier to pass.
 You could try making chia puddings, adding some chia or flaxseeds to yoghurt or smoothies, or making seeded savoury crackers.

-Other Causes.
-Certain medications and supplements (iron and calcium) can be constipating.
-I recommend discussing this with your health care practitioner, if you suspect a medication or supplements may be contributing to constipation.
+Certain medications and supplements (iron and calcium) can be constipating, with the exception of iron bisglycinate which doesn't contribute to constipation like other forms do.
+We recommend discussing this with your health care practitioner, if you suspect a medication or supplements may be contributing to constipation.